algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Functional_Specifications.md

 The screen will be switching automatically between the different information.
 We can also set priority to show some content during a long time or just make them appear more often on the screen.

 All the information that can be displayed will be in french.

+### 4.5.
+Flowchart:

+#### Screen by Screen Specification

+JOCABIweb consists of quite a few different screens.
+This document is more concerned with the functionality and the interaction design, not the exact look and layout.

+#### Log In Screen

+the log in Page serves two purposes:

+* Allow members who have already signed up to log on
+* Allow members who already have an account but who have forgotten their password to be able to change it

+The first screen that the user will see is the log in screen.
+This screen will be used to log in to the app.
+The user will be able to enter their username and password.
+If the user enters the correct username and password, they will be taken to the home screen.
+If the user enters the wrong username and password, they will be taken to the log in screen again.
+It looks like this:

+TODO: add image

+* If the email address was provided, and it matches a registered member, and a password was provided, but the password is incorrect, the server returns an error message saying "The password or email address you provided is invalid."
+Please check.
+Whenever the password is incorrect, the login form returns with the password box empty.
+* If the email address was provided, but it does not match a registered member, and a password was provided, the server returns an error message saying "The password or The email address you provided is not valid."
+Please check.
+Whenever the password is incorrect, the login form returns with the password box empty.
+* If the email address and password are OK, jump straight to the home screen.

+#### Home Screen

+The Home Page looks like this:

+TODO: add image

+On this, and on all screens except the login page, clicking on the JACOBI GROUP logo in the top left corner goes back to Home Page.

+On this page you will find several features:
+* A disconnect button
+* A button to access the history
+* A button that allows you to create or modify widgets

+#### History Screen

+The History Page looks like this:

+TODO: add image

+#### Widget Screen

+The Widget Page looks like this:

+TODO: add image

 ## 5. Requirements